Noahflx/ghost-wallets/README.md

 - Email addresses are validated server-side, amounts are clamped via `NEXT_PUBLIC_MAX_SEND_AMOUNT`, and only a curated currency list (USDC, PYUSD, XLM) is accepted.
 - Claim flows rate-limit by IP, require a plausible Stellar address, and surface transaction hashes or explorer links in the dashboard for auditability.
 - Email receipts disclose whether a payment was simulated or executed on testnet and remind recipients about anti-phishing controls.
+- Guardian-based recovery, contract forwarding, and anchor withdrawals all enforce the existing brute-force protections so the new endpoints remain safe for demos.

 ### Recipient experience showcase